 When you create a MySudo virtual card, we will ask you for a funding source for that card.
 Right now, we accept credit and debit cards as a funding source (we are planning additional funding source options to release to you soon).

 So, you might ask: Why does a digital privacy company want me to enter my credit or debit card details online?

-This is a common question for anyone rightly concerned about credit card fraud, identity theft and data abuse.
+This is a common question for anyone rightly concerned about payment card fraud, identity theft and data abuse.
 These are insidious crimes, and the risks are growing globally.
 It’s why we created MySudo (to protect your identity) and just released MySudo virtual cards (to protect your online purchasing).

 Here’s the deal:

-As with your legal identity information , we retain your credit card details to meet regulatory and compliance requirements.
+As with your legal identity information , we retain your credit or debit card details to meet regulatory and compliance requirements.
 We use PCI DSS Level 1 certified measures to protect the funding source information you provide in the Sudo Platform.